hypertrace/hypertrace/kubernetes/README.md

     - `cd kubernetes`
     - `./hypertrace-e2e-test.sh`
 - This will install Hypertrace, run e2 tests and then uninstall hypertrace.
+- In case if you run the above script with minikube, update `./config/hypertrace.properties` file HE_ENV and HT_KUBE_CONTEXT with `minikube`

-`Note:` We have workflow which runs on self hosted-runner which will be enabled after we get our own hosted runner.
+`Note:` We have workflow (`./github/workflows/hypertrace-release.yml`) which runs on self hosted-runner that will be enabled in future.